cosinus-code/spring-swing/README.md

     </plugins>
   </build>
 ```
-Now simple start the application by running the bash file from the output folder:
+Now simply start the application by running the bash file from the output folder:
 ```shell_session
 $ ./spring-swing-example.sh
 ```